Last reviewed: 15/06/25

 4) Anyone resisting the surrender of disallowed items or disregarding these conditions will face eviction.

-5) Items that are surrendered or confiscated will not be returned.
+5) Items that are surrendered or confiscated will be returned upon exit of the event grounds, at the discretion of the security manager.

 6) Under 18’s are not permitted to bring alcohol or to purchase alcohol on site.